Test Accommodations

 Comprehensive Guide To NBCE Accommodations

-If we do need more documentation to evauate your request, it can take days, to several weeks to obtain the new documentation and resubmit a request.
-It is recommended that request for accommodation is submitted at least one month prior to your expected testing dates.
+The majority of the time, an accommodations request is sent back to the examinee for more documentation, which can take several days or even months to obtain.
+It is recommended that a request for accommodation is submitted at least one month prior to your expected testing dates.
 Authorized accommodations carry over to all Part I, II, III, and Physiotherapy exams once you have been approved for one of them.
 State and Specialty exams require an accommodation request/approval for each exam, each time.

 Part IV – Requires a different review, and additional documentation may be requested.
-Prior approvals for accommodation on computer-based exams may not be approved for those same accommodations for Part IV, as the practical, rotation format negates the need for common accommodations (such as reduced-distraction environment), in the majority of cases.
-Certain resource-intensive accommodations require expert ADA consultant approval, which may further delay the NBCE accommodations decision.
+Prior approvals for accommodation on computer-based exams may not be approved for those same accommodations for Part IV, as the practical rotation format negates the need for common accommodations (such as extended time), in the majority of cases.
+Certain resource-intensive accommodations require expert ADA consultant approval, which may further delay the approval process.

 Timeline